BookingSync/hermes-rb/README.md

    - `uri` - the URI for RabbitMQ, required.
    - `force_publisher_confirms` - defaults to `true`
    - `enable_http_api_use` - defaults to `false`
+   - `tracer` - defaults to `Hermes::Tracers::Datadog` if you use Datadog, `Hutch::Tracers::NewRelic` for NewRelic and `Hutch::Tracers::NullTracer` if you use neither Datadog, nor NewRelic.
+Check APM section for more details if you want to provide a custom tracer.
 8. `event_handler.handle_events` - that's how you declare events and their handlers.
 The event handler is an object that responds to `call` method and takes `event` as an argument.
 All events should ideally be subclasses of `Hermes::BaseEvent`

 This class inherits from `Dry::Struct`, so getting familiar with [dry-struct gem](https://dry-rb.org/gems/dry-struct/) would be beneficial.
 Here is an example event: